 The Pediatric Orthopedic and Scoliosis Fellowship provides unique opportunities for broad and practical exposure to pediatric orthopedics:

 - Rady Children’s is the sole pediatric hospital serving a greater metropolitan area of more than 5 million people in San Diego County, southern Riverside County, Imperial County and the Northern territory of Baja California, Mexico.
 Furthermore, the Hospital is affiliated with the University of California, San Diego School of Medicine.
-Orthopedic residents from that program together with orthopedic residents from the Naval Regional Medical Center (San Diego) and the Wilford Hall Air Force Medical Center (San Antonio) receive their pediatric orthopedic training here.
+Orthopedic residents from that program together with orthopedic residents from the Naval Regional Medical Center (San Diego) and the Wilford Hall Ambulatory Surgical Center (San Antonio) receive their pediatric orthopedic training here.

 - The training program is located in a broad-based general pediatric hospital with a Level I trauma center, which provides exposure to pediatric musculoskeletal trauma and infections in addition to traditional, elective pediatric orthopedics (scoliosis, neuromuscular disease, hip and foot disorders, sports and adolescent medicine, etc.).